Ozone Solar.R Wind Temp Month Day

 • plot the data and the model fit.

 For easier understanding, we go step by step.
-First, we create a new pipeline with the name “my-pipeline” and the airquality dataset as input data.
+First, we create a new pipeline with the name “my-pipeline” and add a data step that provides the input dataset.

 library(pipeflow)